 Examples of legislation in this area include the Patient Protection and Affordable Care Act ("ACA") which was passed in 2010, and the Inflation Reduction Act of 2022 (the "IRA").
 The ACA substantially changed the way health care is financed by both governmental and private insurers.
 The ACA, among other things, expanded Medicaid program eligibility and access to commercial health insurance coverage, increased the minimum Medicaid rebates owed by manufacturers under the Medicaid Drug Rebate Program and extended the rebate program to individuals enrolled in Medicaid managed care organizations, established annual fees and taxes on manufacturers of certain branded prescription drugs, and promoted a new Medicare Part D coverage gap discount program.
-More recently, the Inflation Reduction Act of 2022 (the "IRA") was signed into law on August 16, 2022, which, among other things, requires the Secretary of the U.S. Department of Health and Human Services ("HHS") to negotiate the price of a set number of high Medicare spend drugs starting in 2026, requires rebates from manufacturers who increase their drug prices above inflation, and makes several changes to the Medicare Part D benefit that will increase manufacturer liability for drug costs previously borne by the government and beneficiaries under the program.
+More recently, the Inflation Reduction Act of 2022 (the "IRA") was signed into law on August 16, 2022, which, among other things, requires the Secretary of the U.S. Department of Health and Human Services ("HHS") to negotiate the price of a set number of high Medicare Part D benefit that will increase manufacturer liability for drug costs previously borne by the government and beneficiaries under the program.
 We also expect there to be other healthcare reform measures that could impact coverage, reimbursement, and drug prices.